No. 2 Virginia rallies to beat NC State in ACC quarterfinals

 LAS VEGAS — Jazz Johnson scored 20 points, Caleb Martin had 19 and Nevada rallied to beat Boise State in the Mountain West Conference Tournament quarterfinals.

 Tre’Shawn Thurman added 17 points, and Cody Martin had 10 to help top-seeded Nevada (29-3) tie the school record for victories in a season.
-The Wolf Pack will face the UNLV-San Diego State winner in the semifinals.
+The Wolf Pack will face San Diego State in the semifinals.

 Down 34-29 at halftime, Nevada shot 62 percent from the field in the second half, going 5 of 11 from 3-point range.